aryanakh/docker-templates/README.md

-# unRAID Docker Templates for Docker images in the "aryankh" repository.
+# unRAID Docker Templates

+These templates are used for the Docker images in the "aryankh" repository.

 **Usage**